firemodels/fds/Training/Miscellaneous/readme.txt

 6. run MAKEINSTALL.sh as root if the install directory is owned by root

 II.
+Build FDS (Fire Dynamics Simulator)

-Examine .bashrc and change compiler and openmpi location if necessary
+1. Examine .bashrc and change compiler and openmpi location if necessary

+2. cd to ~/FDS-SMV/FDS_Compilation/mpi_intel_linux_64ib

+3. execute the script make_fds.sh

+III. cd back to ~/FDS-SMV/Training/Miscellaneous

+1. run the command: ~/FDS-SMV/Utilities/Scripts/qfds.sh -p 120 -n 6 test_mpi_120.fds

+2. check the q to see if the job is running